Automattic/wp-calypso/docs/our-approach-to-data.md

 For example, the reducer responsible for maintaining the `state.sites` key within the global state can be found in `client/state/sites/reducer.js`.
 It's quite common that the subject reducer is itself a combined reducer.
 Just as it helps to split the global state into subdirectories responsible for their own part of the tree, as a subject grows, you may find that it's easier to maintain pieces as nested subdirectories.
 This ease of composability is one of Redux's strengths.

-For your tests to be included in the Redux state test runner, you must require them in `client/state/test/index.js`.
-Note that each `describe` block in this file should mirror the folder structure of state.
-If you're only interested in running tests for a single subtree of the global state, suffix the `make test` command with a dash followed by the name of the subtree.
-For example, to run the sites subtree tests, I would enter `make test-sites` in my Terminal.
+For your tests to be included in the Redux state test runner, you must (temporary) require them in `client/tests.json`.
+(TODO: Add reference to single runner).
+If you're only interested in running tests for a single subtree of the global state, use grep option in the `npm run test-client`.
+For example, to run the sites subtree tests, I would enter `npm run test-client -- --grep "sites"` in my Terminal.

 ### Actions